Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Death & disability: income needs for surviving dependents, disability income

-Evergreen Advisors primarily uses equities, fixed income and cash when investing its client assets.
+Evergreen Advisors primarily uses equities, fixed income and cash when investing your assets.
 However, how the firm divides your money among these asset classes depends on your time horizon, targeted return level and risk tolerance.
 The firm chooses specific money managers and investment strategies depending on how it thinks it can best help you achieve your financial goals.
+You may be offered insurance or securities if you work with this firm, and its advisors may earn commissions from sales.

 The process isn’t complete after your funds have been invested.
 The firm evaluates your portfolio often, measuring its progress against benchmarks that reveal how well it’s performing.
 Some clients may see their assets allocated to one of the firm's model portfolios.